metosin/2016-09-09-clojure-training/full-stack_architecture.md

 - HTTP vs. WebSocket
 - HANDS ON: Sente example - connect existing backend app and frontend

-- "Focusing on the essence" - hide the transfer mechanic
+- "Focusing on the essence" - hide the transfer mechanic?
     - Same dispatch mechanism on back and front
-    - Example from this?
+    - multimethod

 ## Designing reusable components